Behavioral ethics: Education

-In ethics teaching and research, ethics is arguably the "next big thing" because its investigation agenda has generated many knowledge on why and how people choose and act when being confronted with ethical subject, which was unknown previously.
+In ethics teaching and research, ethics is arguably the "next big thing" because its investigation agenda has generated knowledge on why and how people choose and act when being confronted with ethical subject, which was unknown previously.
 Based on the extant body of ethics course books and course plans from fields such as medicine, teaching, accounting, and journalism, "moral reasoning" - along with associated skills - is often an established objective.
 Behavioral ethics, however, is distinguished from the concept of moral reasoning because ethical behavior is primarily driven by a diverse set of intuitive processes over which individuals have little conscious control.
 Within education it is important to ensure ethics are taken into consideration.
 Ethical conduct in teaching is a vital factor in making sure students are taught fairly.
 An individual's "preconceived notions and opinions can emerge through our language choice, teaching methods, grading practices, and accessibility practices and it can have a tremendous impact on our students' learning and connection to school".
 Biases can influence actions and perceptions of students therefore teaching should be free of bias.
 Behavioral ethics calls for a model of ethics in education that focuses not on directly modeling good ethical reasoning but on the way people think clearly and impartially about ethical problems.